evangelosmeklis/evangelosmeklis/README.md

 ### 👋 Hi there, I'm Vaggelis!
 🚀 About Me
 I'm a Software Engineer at Nokia, where I've been applying my skills in C++ and Python to innovate in the telecommunications industry.
-I also work with Node.js, JavaScript, and SQL on various projects.
-I'm passionate also about databases, artificial intelligence and large language models (LLMs).

 🌟 What I Do
-📡 Telecommunications Innovation: Using C++ and Python to develop cutting-edge solutions.
+📡 Using C++ and Python to develop cutting-edge solutions.
-💻 Diverse Tech Stack: Experienced in Node.js, JavaScript, and SQL.
+💻 I am also keen on learning Typescript
-🧠 Continuous Learning: Always exploring new technologies and methodologies.
+🧠 Always exploring new technologies and methodologies.

 📚 Academic Publications